fg24davies/Reviews/Javascript/review_practise/README.md

 #### Reflections

 - Some of the tests pass straight away, this means that the tests are testing the same thing or combining statements that already work.
-  And that I am writing code that does than pass the test e.g. not hard coding the property name but using the parameter.
+And that I am writing code that does more than pass the one failing test e.g. not hard coding the property name but using the parameter.
 I think this comes from when the logic is clearer.

-#### May 3rd 6ku, Javascript, Time taken:
+#### May 3rd 6ku, Javascript, Time taken: 45 mins

 zipWith takes a function and two arrays and zips the arrays together, applying the function to every pair of values.
 The function value is one new array.